heathhenley/AOC/README.md

 just use a set in the graph instead of a list, switching that simplified the logic enough for my smooth brain to handle it lol.
 Before that I was using a count to compare the child's parents to the list of nodes already removed.

+### Day 23:
+Probably going to be a hard one - I'm assuming that just brute forcing it won't work.
+Going to try anyway though...
+The ideas I have to try are:
+- dfs - each time we hit the target node return the path len and take the max
+- backtracking - add to seen set, recurse, remove from seen set type thing, need to figure out how to keep paths separate

+Update: dfs worked for part 1, but it's probably going to be too slow for part2.
+It's been running for a couple minutes now and it's not done yet, so I guess removing the restrictions on movement makes a big difference in a grid this big.

+While it's plugging away, thinking about how to speed it up...